-In practice, hybrid approximations have rarely been used for highly complex vehicle models; e.g.,\ to the best of our knowledge, there are no studies that include hybridization of the coupled longitudinal and lateral dynamics of the vehicle model.
+In practice, hybridization has rarely been considered for highly complex vehicle models; e.g.,\ to the best of our knowledge, there are no studies that include hybridization of the coupled longitudinal and lateral vehicle dynamics.
 Moreover, controlling evasive maneuvers in critical scenarios requires a systematic analysis of the vehicle model complexity and the resulting computation trade-off, which has not been conducted as far as we are aware.

 In this paper, we provide a comparison benchmark to analyze and improve the computational performance of MPC optimization problem for vehicle control in critical high-velocity scenarios using hybrid formulation of the control optimization problem.
 This benchmark is divided in two parts: the first part is dedicated to the hybridization of the MPC via approximating the constraints, i.e., prediction model and physics-based constraints, whereas the second part investigates the improvements of the resulting hybrid MPC controller in comparison with the original nonlinear MPC controller.